mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/tutorials/addon-repositories/index.md

 - `metadata/` - Contains the static metadata for each addon in `addons/`.
 - `deployments/` - Contains the default addons specific to the version of Kubernetes in use.

-Here is a link to a [sample repository](https://github.com/realmbgl/my-addon-repo) you can experiment with and use as a template for your own addon repository.
+Here is a link to a [sample repository][sample_repo] you can experiment with and use as a template for your own addon repository.
 It contains two addons `awsebscsiprovisioner2` and `cockroachdb`.

 ### Configure an Addon Repository in cluster.yaml